729studios/scottnorton-io.github.io/_projects/2023-08-02-Unpacking PCI DSS v4.0 Requirement 12.3-A Comprehensive Guide to Navigate Your Annual Assessment.md

 Your Qualified Security Assessor (QSA) will request several pieces of evidence during the annual assessment.
 Here's what you should prepare:

 *For Requirement 12.3.1:*
-- A documented risk analysis for each PCI DSS requirement
+- A documented risk analysis for each PCI DSS requirement where the standard does not define a minimum frequency for recurring activities but instead allows for the requirement to be met "periodically"
 - Evidence of the annual review of the risk analysis
 - Evidence of updated risk analyses, as determined by the annual review